 The Company is wholly owned by a single shareholder - QIC Capital LLC ("QICC") - a limited liability holding company incorporated in the QFC.
-QICC is a majority-owned (95.74%) subsidiary of Qatar Insurance Company S.A.Q. ("QIC"), a Qatar Shareholding Company listed on the Qatar Stock Exchange and the ultimate parent of the QIC group of companies.
-The Company operates from its head office in Bermuda and its branch offices established in Switzerland, United Kingdom, Singapore (placed into run-off with effect from 20 July 2018) and the Dubai International Financial Centre.
+QICC is a majority-owned (95.74%) subsidiary of Qatar Insurance Company Q.S.P.C. ("QIC"), a Qatar Shareholding Company listed on the Qatar Stock Exchange and the ultimate parent of the QIC group of companies.
+The Company operates from its head office in Bermuda and its branch offices established in Switzerland and United Kingdom.